SafeHouse Denver was born out of the community’s desperate need for an emergency shelter for women and children living with domestic violence.

 SafeHouse Denver celebrates 45 years of supporting survivors.

 The Importance of SafeHouse Denver

 The first step was to bring the issue into public consciousness.
 In doing so, society has come to acknowledge the problem’s existence and to develop the language, dialogue and services with which to address it.
-Although we are sometimes frustrated that greater progress has not been made, it is important to remember that as recently as 1964, courts in the United States were still ruling that states should not interfere in cases of domestic “chastisement” but should leave the parties to themselves to make up.
+Although we are sometimes frustrated that greater progress has not been made, it is important to remember that as recently as 1964, U.S. courts were still ruling that states should not interfere in cases of domestic “chastisement” but should leave the parties to themselves to make up.